 Like with other rotating category cash-back credit cards, the Discover it® Balance Transfer card requires you to use a bit of strategy to reap the full benefits of the card and you have to remember to sign up each quarter to take advantage of the bonus.
 Though Discover posts the quarterly cash back categories ahead of time, if you're not someone who wants to keep up with using your card in the quarterly bonus categories, you instead might want to consider a flat-rate credit card.

 Since you're looking at a balance transfer credit card, the other, perhaps more important downside is that you will pay a balance transfer fee with this card.
-It's 3% of each transfer, which isn't huge (some cards charge up to 5%), but it is something to keep in mind.
-That said, if you have a balance on one card that's racking up interest charges each month, even paying that 3% fee likely means you'll come out ahead.
+As mentioned above, it's a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*, but it is something to keep in mind.
+That said, if you have a balance on one card that's racking up interest charges each month, even paying that fee likely means you'll come out ahead.

 The Discover it® Balance Transfer and Discover it® Cash Back share more similarities than differences.
 Both cards earn 5% cash back in rotating categories each quarter (up to $1,500 spent quarterly) with 1% earned on all other purchases, a first year match by Discover on all cash back earned (effectively you earn 10% cash back on rotating categories and 2% on all other purchases), as well as no annual fees.

 As the name would imply, the balance transfer offer by the Discover it® Balance Transfer card is where it shines compared to the Discover it® Cash Back card.
 The Discover it® Balance Transfer card offers a 0% balance transfer intro APR for 18 months, while the Discover it® Cash Back card offers 14 months 0% APR on balance transfers.
 It is noteworthy for those looking to make balance transfers on either of these cards that there is a 3% intro balance transfer fee.